Loading…

 Learning Objectives

-Describe what synthetic data and digital twins are; Apply AI to generate synthetic data and digital twin; Illustrate the potential of synthetic data and digital twins in medical product development.
+Describe what synthetic data and digital twins are; Discuss ways to apply AI to generate synthetic data and digital twin; Illustrate the potential of synthetic data and digital twins in medical product development.

 Chair